-To estimate net economic benefits for the recreational sector, a consumer surplus (CS) estimate of \$60.92 for the second grouper kept on a recreational trip is used (2020 \$; Section 3.3.2).
+To estimate net economic benefits for the recreational sector, a CS estimate of \$60.92 for the second grouper kept on a recreational trip is used (2020 \$; Section 3.3.2).
 This marginal value estimate is used as a proxy value since one is not currently available specifically for golden tilefish.
-A weight of 5.95 lbs ww per golden tilefish is used to convert the recreational portion of the buffer from lbs ww to numbers of fish (SEDAR 66).
-It is assumed that changes in the recreational portion of the total ACL would only affect catch per trip and not the overall number of trips taken.
+A weight of 5.61 lbs gw per golden tilefish is used to convert the recreational portion of the ACL from lbs gw to numbers of fish.
+It is assumed that changes in the recreational portion of the total ACL would only affect catch per trip and not the overall number of trips taken due to the low retention limit for golden tilefish and a large number of substitute target species.
 This includes no direct change to for-hire fishing activity and thus no change in direct economic effects for the for-hire component of the recreational sector.
-As such, there are no estimated changes in producer surplus (PS) provided for the recreational sector.
+As such, there are no estimated changes in PS provided for the recreational sector.